Expression of Interest

 You are strongly encouraged to wear supportive footwear due to the significant amount of time that many temporary election staff spend walking or standing to perform their duties.

 No, food and drinks are not supplied so we recommend you bring these with you as not all work locations will be close to a shop or café.
-You must confirm with your Returning Officer whether water, a fridge and/or microwave are available as this will dictate what you’ll need to bring.
+Your supervisor will call you before you work to let you know whether water, a fridge and/or microwave are available as this will dictate what you’ll need to bring.

 If you are working on election day, please plan for lunch and dinner with snacks in between.

-If you find yourself unable to work for any reason, please advise your Returning Officer using the contact details provided at the bottom of your offer of employment as soon as possible.
+If you find yourself unable to work for any reason, please advise your Returning Officer using the contact details provided in your roster within the Self-Service Portal as soon as possible.
 If you can’t find those details, please call the ECQ on 1300 881 665.